johnemmanuelbond/collRC/docs/source/coloring.rst

 coloring package
 ================

-Links together methods from :doc:`calc` and :doc:`visuals` to process simulation data for visualization.
-Also contains color base classes and utilities for defining color schemes based on reaction coordinates.
+Builds methods from :doc:`calc` into a framework of classes and subclasses which process particle data (in the form of `gsd <https://gsd.readthedocs.io/en/latest/>`_ frames) into lists of colors based on reaction coordiantes.

 base module
 -----------